benstonezhang/cpp_misc_utils/README.md

-# Useful script to handle C/C++ header/source files.
+# Libraris and scripts to make coder's life easy :-)

 ## StructFormat
 python script to parse C/C++ header files and generate C++ code for formatting data of struct.